hectane/hectane/README.md

 ##### Response

 The response is either an empty JSON object (indicating success) or a JSON object with an `error` key describing the problem.

-### Planned Features

-The following features are planned for a future release:

-- file attachments
-- persisting mail queue to disk